All About BudgetsDebtCredit Is Not Real Money Or Back-Up Cash

 I am aware of mental illness and street drugs and have watched so many documentaries over the past few months.

-This happens all over the world and the epidemic is crippling cities far and wide and putting our essential services in crisis dealing with overdoses on a daily basis.
+This happens all over the world, and the epidemic is crippling cities far and wide and putting our essential services in crisis, dealing with overdoses daily.

-In a way I feel like it’s a downward spiral, one thing leading to another but it affects all walks of life not just the poor or homeless.
+In a way, I feel like it’s a downward spiral, one thing leading to another, but it affects all walks of life, not just people with low income or people experiencing homelessness.

 Having money doesn’t free you from a world of drugs, financial misery, and despair.

-With Fentanyl, Heroin, and Cocaine dominating the drug scene the outside world is becoming a scary place whether your wallet is half-full, full or empty.
+With fentanyl, heroin, and cocaine dominating the drug scene, the outside world is becoming a scary place whether your wallet is half-full, complete, or empty.

-Now that Cannabis is legal in Canada that has added another category to the budget for those who choose to use that hadn’t before.
+Now that Cannabis is legal in Canada, it has added another category to the budget for those who choose to use that hadn’t before.

-I mean if you were already using it then the money was coming from somewhere.
+Iff you were already using it, the money was coming from somewhere.

-I’m also not talking about in a medicinal way with a license, I mean recreational drug use.
+I’m also not talking about medicinally with a license; I mean recreational drug use.

-Mrs. CBB was talking about how a financial crisis can rip the lives from underneath anyone.
+Mrs. CBB discussed how a financial crisis can rip lives from underneath anyone.

-If they struggle to get back up they just stay down and go further down until they are in 10 feet in the ground.
+If they struggle to get back up, they just stay down and go further down until they are 10 feet in the ground.

-It’s a sad time to be living but a beautiful time to be present and being able to overcome the crisis as there are so many free resources available that weren’t before.
+It’s a sad time to be living but a beautiful time to be present and overcome the crisis, as there are so many free resources available that weren’t before.

-We all have a story to tell and someone wants to listen and not judge.
+We all have a story; someone wants to listen and not judge.

 Debt Is Not A Dream Come True

-A friend of ours who was married and they both worked full-time but struggled to pay the bills.
+Our friend was married and worked full-time but struggled to pay the bills.

-They had no budget and the husband cared more about drinking his life away after work than to pick up the pieces to get out of debt.
+They had no budget, and the husband cared more about drinking his life away after work than picking up the pieces to get out of debt.

 Make Debt Freedom Happen

-It’s like going on a diet and wanting to lose weight if you cheat then weightloss can stall.
+It’s like going on a diet and wanting to lose weight.
+If you cheat, then weight loss can stall.

-The same goes for trying to fight debt and if you don’t plan to stay on course you will never, ever beat it.
+The same goes for trying to fight debt, if you don’t plan to stay ahead, you will never beat it.

-At near $20 a pack in Canada now that’s BIG money that could be used to pay down debt or build a savings account.
+At nearly $20 a pack in Canada now, that’s big money that could be used to pay down debt or build a savings account.

 The snowball effect of quitting that habit also meant a healthier life and a lowered life insurance premium.

-This is the kind of POSITIVE you want in your life.
+This is the kind of positivity you want in your life.

-The amount of money we saved is second to our lives but not everyone sees the big picture.
+The money we save is second to our lives, but not everyone sees the big picture.

 Save Real Money And Ditch Credit

-As we enter into a new year I urge all of you reading this today to set goals and to work on eliminating clutter and debt from your life.
+As we enter a new year, I urge all of you reading this today to set goals and work on eliminating clutter and debt from your life.

-We need less to survive than most of us believe and we most certainly don’t need new and fancy stuff to live our best lives.
+We need less to survive than most believe, and we don’t need new and fancy stuff to live our best lives.

 • If that means you find a second job to earn more money to pay off debt, go for it.